cedricbatailler/cedricbatailler.me/content/blog/2022-bike-table/index.md

 </div>

-Of course, we could continue editing the table, but with a few lines, we already have a table which is production ready.
+Of course, we could continue editing the table, but with a few lines, we already have a table that is production ready.
 This is enough to help people know how likely it is that their bike will sleep in a garage.

 # What now?